Chip Award Winner

 Test your Current25 Bricklet

-Connect the Current25 Bricklet to a Brick with the supplied cable.
+Connect the Current25 Bricklet to a Brick with a Bricklet Cable.
 Connect a motor and a battery to the Bricklet as displayed in the following picture (or anything else connected in series to the Current25 Bricklet that produces a current).

 Current25 Bricklet with Battery and Motor connected to Master Brick